 William Patrick Ure marriage 1917 Dublin North to Kathleen McGlynn

-William Ure and Teresa Rourke married in Bethnal Green 4/8/1883.
+William Ure and Teresa Rourke married in Bethnal Green in London on 4/8/1883.
 His father was Alexander Ure, a clerk.
 Further supporting evidence of his relationship to my confirmed family (brother), witness to Harriet’s marriage with sister Maggie.
 Joseph O’Keeffe, third husband to his sister in law, Martha Loughran, was godfather to his daughter, Madeline, born 1894.
 Harriet Kent registered the death of her father Alexander Ure in Auburn Cottages, who lived with Margaret Russell.
 Mary Anne and Harriet’s marriage certs both list Alexander Ure, a clerk as father, as does Alexander’s.
+I also have established DNA links with descendants of this family.

 Quaker records on Findmypast shows that Alexander, Margaret and Mary Anne Ure all attended a Quaker Sunday School in 1862, although there are many proofs that they were CoI and their father was Presbyterian and mother Methodist.
 Their address was given as 7 Upper Abbey St. Alexander’s age matches exactly with his baptismal cert but the two girls are older than other records show by about 4 years.